Should I Use Accelerated Rehabilitation For A Disorderly Conduct Arrest in Connecticut?

 What Is AR And How Does It Work?

-Connecticut offers many diversionary programs to give people benefits of the doubt and dispose of cases without creating a criminal record.
-Under C.G.S. § 54-56e, Connecticut’s accelerated pretrial rehabilitation program is one of the most flexible diversionary programs available to criminal defendants, capable of being used for disorderly conduct cases amongst many others.
+Connecticut offers many diversionary programs to give people benefits of the doubt and dispose of disorderly conduct cases and arrests without creating a criminal record.
+Under C.G.S. § 54-56e, the state’s accelerated pretrial rehabilitation program is one of the most flexible diversionary programs available to criminal defendant.
 In order to use it, you cannot have a conviction for a felony or misdemeanor on your record or have used AR within the last 10 years.
 Additionally, using AR for a particular case can also eliminate the opportunity to utilize other programs like the family violence education program.

 However, depending on the facts and circumstances, the best defense attorneys will try and resolve the case without “burning” a program.
 If a program is necessary, they’ll explain what you can expect and which options available to you best protect your current and future interests.